-Shortly after turning around, they meet up with coach Swart, pedaling alongside them on a bike.
+Shortly after turning around,

+they meet up with coach Swart, pedaling alongside them on a bike.

 "I'm hurting a little bit today, Coach," Ben says as he pedals next to him.
 Even if he's feeling that way, he doesn't show it.
 He matches his varsity teammates stride for stride, refusing to surrender to the pace.

 That following track season was all about progression, building off a solid cross country season.
 Ben had to reteach himself how to race the 1600 and 3200 meter run.
-It was hit or miss the first few meets, but 7 season.
+It was hit or miss the first few meets, but season.
 Ben settled into specializing in the 3200.
 His times were ranked consistently in the top 30 for 2A.
-He reer. had a real shot at going to the state track meet at Drake University in Scouts camp the first week in July Des Moines.
+He reer. had a real shot at going to the state Des Moines.